 Nine double-figure scorers guide Grizzlies past Hawks

-Gorgui Dieng and Jonas Valanciunas both posted double-doubles to lead a balanced Memphis attack as the visiting Grizzlies trounced the Atlanta Hawks 127-88 on Monday.
-Dieng had 17 points and 10 rebounds, his ninth double-double of the season, and Valanciunas had 15 points and 15 rebounds, his 30th double-double of the campaign and his fourth in a row.
+Gorgui Dieng and Jonas Valanciunas posted double-doubles to lead a balanced Memphis attack as the visiting Grizzlies trounced the Atlanta Hawks 127-88 on Monday night.
+Dieng had 17 points and 10 rebounds, his ninth double-double of the season, and Valanciunas had 15 points and 15 rebounds, his 30th double-double of the season and his fourth in a row.

 The Grizzlies hit 50 percent of their field-goal attempts and 14 of 32 (43.8 percent) from 3-point range.
 Atlanta shot only 32.3 percent from the field, and Trae Young was held to 19 points, nearly 11 below his season average.
-Kevin Huerter sored 13 while John Collins and Jeff Teague each scored 12.
-Atlanta's two-game winning streak came to an end.
+Kevin Huerter scored 13 while John Collins and Jeff Teague each scored 12.
+Atlanta's two-game winning streak ended.

 Memphis continues its road trip on Wednesday against the Brooklyn Nets.
-The Hawks play again on Friday at Washington. --Field Level Media
+The Hawks play again Friday at Washington.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)